saivarun-narajala/shopify-product-summary/README.md

 # Shopify Product Summary Microservice

+This is a small Node.js + TypeScript project built for the Lucky Orange technical assessment.
-A small Node.js + TypeScript microservice that connects to a Shopify store and provides simple REST endpoints to fetch product data, product details, and store stats.
+It connects to a Shopify store using the GraphQL Admin API and provides a few simple REST endpoints to view product data and stats.
-Built this as part of the Lucky Orange technical assessment.

 ---

-## 🧰 Setup & Installation
+## Setup

-> ⚠️ Don’t commit the database file.
-It contains credentials.

-1. Unzip the `main.db.zip` file (password is in the email they sent).
+1. Unzip `main.db.zip` (password is in the email)
-   Place the extracted `main.db` in the root folder of this project.
+   and put the extracted `main.db` in the root folder.

-2. Create a `.env` file in the root with this line:
+2. Create a `.env` file:
    ```env
    DB_PATH=./main.db
    PORT=3000